datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

-Apart from flexibly configurable special remotes that allow publishing annexed content to a variety of third party infrastructure, DataLad also has some build-in support for "exporting" data to other services.
+Apart from flexibly configurable special remotes that allow publishing annexed content to a variety of third party infrastructure, DataLad also has some built-in support for "exporting" data to other services.

 One example is the command :command:`export-archive`.
 Running this command would produce a ``.tar.gz`` file with the content of your dataset,